-Preston Laird is in his first year as director or basketball operations with the UNLV men's basketball program.
+Preston Laird is in his second year as director of basketball operations with the UNLV men's basketball program.

-Laird came to Las Vegas with head coach Marvin Menzies after spending four seasons at New Mexico State.
+Laird came to Las Vegas with head coach Marvin Menzies prior to the 2016-17 season after spending four years at New Mexico State.

 During the 2015-16 season with the Aggies, Laird was the program's director of basketball operations.
 Prior to that, he served as a graduate assistant and then as special assistant to the head coach.